shellqiqi/nju-network-labs/content/ch03/subch01/handle-arp-request.md

 Note that the test scenario file is not included in this repository, but is available on the NJU Box.

-✅ In the report, show the test result of your switch.
+✅ In the report, show the test result of your router.
 (Optional) If you have written the test files yourself, show how you test the ARP works.

 ## Deploying